shiragg1/icr-cw-dnn/README.md

 ```bash
 git clone -b master git@github.com:shiragg1/icr-cw-dnn.git
 ```
 to clone the repository and access our code.
-Set the correct path in cw-dnn.py and set the four data files to the file you wish to run.
 To download the data files, run:

 ```bash